coderefinery/testing/_episodes/07-travis.md

   - "How can we implement automatic testing each time we push changes to the repository?"
   - "Why is it good to autoclose issues with commit messages?"
 objectives:
-  - "Get comfortable with Travis and Coveralls and experience a full-cycle collaborative workflow."
+  - "Get comfortable with Travis and experience a full-cycle collaborative workflow."
 keypoints:
   - "This example was using Python but you can achieve the same automation for Fortran or C or C++."
 ---